 Nikko Toshogu is only seven minutes away by car.
 The hotel is conveniently located in the city, so local buses can be used for sightseeing.

 The guest rooms are in a modern Western style.
 The clean and stylish interior of the rooms is impressive and they have a relaxing atmosphere.

-The facility was designed to be used by business people, so all rooms are equipped with free Wi-Fi, the lobby has a PC corner, there is a laundry and also microwave ovens, which makes it perfect for consecutive overnight stays!
+This hotel in Nikko was designed to be used by business people, so all rooms are equipped with free Wi-Fi, the lobby has a PC corner, there is a laundry and also microwave ovens, which makes it perfect for consecutive overnight stays!

 If you are on an extended trip or traveling alone, another welcome feature is the reasonable room rates.
 Depending on the season and date, room rates start at 7,500 yen (excluding tax) per adult for a bed without meals.

 There is also a plan in which a light breakfast is provided at no charge, so this hotel is quite a bargain.

 The hotel is stylish and urban, but the system and atmosphere are very casual.
 It is an excellent place for active travelers who can easily use it in a relaxed manner.

 There are many day-trip hot springs and delicious restaurants around Nikko, so the Nikko Station Hotel II Bankan is ideally located for taking advantage of them.
 This is the perfect place for active travelers!

 Access: 3-minute walk from Tobu Nikko Station; 5-minute walk from JR Nikko Station